bitcoin-api/bitcoin-api-full-stack/README.md

 ☁️Additional cloud credits☁️
 * **Satoshi Nakamoto** for Bitcoin
 * **Bitcoin.org** for Bitcoin Core
-* **Xapo** for Bitcoin and fiat money services, and for promoting and developing Bitcoin
+* **Xapo** for crypto and fiat money services, and for promoting and developing Bitcoin and the crypto space
 * **Linus Torvalds** for Linux
 * **RedisLabs** for Redis database
 * **pm2** for NodeJS process management